vishva1001/socialNetwork/README.md

 About files in this repo:

--socialNetwork.py clean, consolidate and load data to graph database
+-socialNetwork.py: clean, consolidate and load data to graph database

--app.py			      the main python app, where all functions and redirections are defined
+-app.py:			      the main python app, where all functions and redirections are defined

--static			      stores static content for the webapp (images, stylesheets, scripts)
+-static:			      stores static content for the webapp (images, stylesheets, scripts)

--templates		    stores the views ie. html pages
+-templates:		    stores the views ie. html pages

- ---search.html	  landing page of our web app
+ ---search.html:	  landing page of our web app

--test.py			    unit tests fro web app
+-test.py:			    unit tests fro web app

--wsgi.py		      configuration to run app with wsgi
+-wsgi.py:		      configuration to run app with wsgi

--requirements.txt	lists all packages required to run the app
+-requirements.txt:	lists all packages required to run the app